Skip to main content

 • Password: HelloWorld123456!

-You will login screen like this:
+You will see a login screen like this:

 After logging in, the Overview Dashboard should show 0 across all charts, as shown in the screenshot below: